Early Head Start Application Resources for Home-Based Child Care

 “Grants.gov is scheduled for maintenance this weekend, leading up to Monday’s deadline for submission of EHS-CCP proposals.
-The states that systems will go offline Saturday, September 19 at 12:01am ET and will go back online Monday, September 21 at 6:00am ET.
+The maintenance schedule states that systems will go offline Saturday, September 19 at 12:01am ET and will go back online Monday, September 21 at 6:00am ET.

 If you have not yet submitted your EHS-CCP proposal or created your workspace on grants.gov, we recommend you log in as soon as possible.
 If you’re not ready to submit today, consider entering any data that is ready.
 Be sure to save your work.
 When the system comes back online on Monday, you can finish data entry, upload your files, and submit the application.